vmware-tanzu/tanzu-dev-portal/content/team/josh-long/_index.md

 ## Recent Podcasts

+### Big data legend, former Pivot, and friend to the Spring community, Tim Spann
+**2022-09-15** [listen](https://api.bootifulpodcast.fm/podcasts/486db005-2e7f-4c64-a6a5-c4835a525b5b/produced-audio) <p>Hi, Spring fans!
+In this installment, Josh Long (@starbuxman) talks to big data legend, former Pivot, and friend to the Spring community, Tim Spann (@PaaSDev), about big data, StreamNative, and Apache Pulsar.
+Get your notebooks ready for this one, class!</p>

 ### Hashicorp's Rosemary Wang on securing the intersection of apps and ops with Hashicorp Vault
 **2022-09-08** [listen](https://api.bootifulpodcast.fm/podcasts/1b3a5bc8-9402-4343-b027-0532fc4cde45/produced-audio) <p>Hi, Spring fans!
 In this episode, Josh Long (@starbuxman) talks to Hashicorp Developer Advocate Rosemary Wang (@joatmon08) about a few Hashicorp technologies and their integrations with Spring Boot.</p>